The Best Pole Saws For Trimming and Pruning That We’ve Tested

 We may earn revenue from the products available on this page and participate in affiliate programs.
 Learn More ›

-In order to stay healthy and look their best, trees need occasional pruning, and perhaps the best way to tackle this project is with a pole saw.
-Pruning involves removing broken branches and thinning out dense limbs, and without the right tool, this can be a challenge.
-A pole saw, which is basically a chainsaw attached to a long pole that lets you reach up to cut branches, can be just the tool you need.
+To stay healthy and look their best, trees need occasional pruning, which can be effectively tackled with a pole saw.
+A pole saw, which is basically a chainsaw attached to a long pole that lets you reach up to cut branches, can be just the tool for the job.

 That being said, while pole saws can make pruning a whole lot easier, they’re not right for every situation.
 If you only need to prune thin twigs, vines, or foliage, a pole saw might be overkill.
 But if you plan to cut tree branches between 2 and 8 inches in diameter, a pole saw could be just the ticket.